yashwantsinghzala/CreateReactBookSearchApp/README.md

 <!--**Required Environment Variables:**

-`REACT_APP_API_KEY` : Goodreads API Key you can get from [here](https://www.goodreads.com/api/keys).-->

- I have put an entry .env file at the root of the project and used my key while development  ,but you can always register and use your own key.

- steps:
- 1. create .env at the root of the project and make an entry like REACT_APP_API_KEY="your own key" or use my key
- example : REACT_APP_API_KEY=BMSw4WMQoJpDhgZUB0lQ

-you can also refer here for more detail on environment variables
+`REACT_APP_API_KEY` : Goodreads API Key you can get from [here](https://www.goodreads.com/api/keys).--> you can also refer here for more detail on environment variables

 Save it in the `.env` file as described [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables)
 Having done that, here is how to run the application locally in development mode.

 **Clone the repo:**

 git clone https://github.com/yashwantsinghzala/CreateReactBookSearchApp.git

+**making an entry for environment variable for the repo if you have choosen it to put it manually in .env file:**

+ I have put an entry .env file at the root of the project and used my key while developmen but one can always register himself and use his own key.
+ steps:
+ 1. create .env at the root of the project and make an entry like REACT_APP_API_KEY="your own key" or use my key
+ example : REACT_APP_API_KEY=BMSw4WMQoJpDhgZUB0lQ

 **Install dependencies:**